 On the lower cost end is a flush, lawn-level grave marker, and an upright memorial is on the high end.

-Later in this guide, you will see how the cost of each memorial also depends on the material’s quality, design details and more.
+Later in this guide, you will see how the cost of each headstone also depends on the material’s quality, design details and more.
 As a baseline, here are general price ranges for each memorial type.

 Considered a “basic stone,” lawn-level memorials sit flush with the ground and are typically a rectangular or square shape.